-Bangkok: Recipes and Stories from the Heart of Thailand, written by Leela Punyaratabandhu, features 120 recipes that showcase the spirit and incredible flavors of Bangkok, Thailand.
-I am sharing a recipe for Pan Sip Nueng Sai Kai (Thai Steamed Dumplings with Chicken-Peanut Filling) and other highlights include Kai Ho Bai Toei (Fried Chicken in Pandan Leaves), Pla Haeng-Taeng Mo (Watermelon with Fish Dip), Phat Thai Wun Sen Kung Ho Khai (Egg-Wrapped Glass Noodle Pad Thai with Shrimp), Al-Sa-Krim Thurian (Durian Ice Cream), and Tom Jio (Spicy Beef Soup with Sweet Potatoes and Basil).
+Bangkok: Recipes and Stories from the Heart of Thailand, written by Leela Punyaratabandhu, features 120 recipes showcasing the spirit and incredible flavors of Bangkok, Thailand.
+I am sharing her recipe for Pan Sip Nueng Sai Kai (Thai Steamed Dumplings with Chicken-Peanut Filling) and other highlights include Kai Ho Bai Toei (Fried Chicken in Pandan Leaves), Pla Haeng-Taeng Mo (Watermelon with Fish Dip), Phat Thai Wun Sen Kung Ho Khai (Egg-Wrapped Glass Noodle Pad Thai with Shrimp), Al-Sa-Krim Thurian (Durian Ice Cream), and Tom Jio (Spicy Beef Soup with Sweet Potatoes and Basil).

 The chapters are divided as follows: My Life as a Bangkokian, The Food of Bangkok, A Bangkok Kitchen in Chicago, About this Book, The Bangkok Pantry, Savory Bites, Rice Accompaniments, Set Meals and One-Plate Meals, Sweets, and Basic Recipes.

 Leela’s love of Bangkok shines through the pages with her passionate writing and personal stories.
 She includes childhood memories with her family along with the history and development of the cuisine of Bangkok.
 In between the recipes are cultural notes that further explore topics such as royal Thai cuisine, the use of bitter oranges, curry pastes, cook shops, Songkran (Thai New Year), street and boat noodles, and more.